 Aeration also relieves compaction of the soil, letting water penetrate the surface properly to facilitate deep root growth.
 Aeration should be part of everyone's regular lawn care service, and in many cases, is recommended twice yearly.

+Senske is happy to offer lawn care advice.
 We are confident that these tips will help you save water and maintain a healthy landscape at the same time.
-If you’re ready to take a proactive approach to a healthy and beautiful lawn, Senske is here for you in Eastern Washington, Utah, Idaho and Nevada.
+If you’re ready to take a proactive approach to a healthy and beautiful lawn, Senske is here for you!
 Contact us today at (877) 944-4007 or request a free estimate and customized lawn care program.

 This service is currently not offered in Las Vegas.